VUEngine/VUEngine-Platformer-Demo/readme.md

 COMPILING ON WIN32
 ------------------

-The VBJaEngine Platformer Demo as well as the VBJaEngine come bundled with VBDE (http://vbde.planetvb.com).
+The VUEngine Platformer Demo as well as the VUEngine come bundled with VBDE (http://vbde.planetvb.com).
 Compile by starting the VBDE build system.